alibabarhassan/CV/README.md

 ### **Ali Babar Hassan** Software Engineer – iOS, Swift, Objective-C, ReactJS, React Native, Vuejs
 <alibabarhassamn@gmail.com>
       +923217711167
-17 A Block
-Rehmanpura Lahore
+59 J-1 Johar Town Lahore
 LinkedIn Profile:
 <https://www.linkedin.com/in/ali-babar-hassan-803456b1//>

 Summary

-> Results-oriented software developer professional with more than 4 years experience in iOS application development positions.
+> Results-oriented software developer professional with more than 6 years experience in iOS application development positions.
 I make it my goal to create mobile apps with a user in mind, creating applications with a useable user interface experience.
 I also understand the importance of creating highly readable and easily maintainable source code.
 I constantly strive to learn new technologies and look for ways to advance myself in this rapidly changing industry.

 ### **Technical Skills**